Logo RUB

 We demonstrated the significance of the growth phase in modulating the QD density [4].
 Through the growth of material gradients, we generate variations in material thickness across the substrate (Figure 2).
 Given the discrete nature of atoms, this process naturally results in alternating regions of integer (smooth) and non-integer (rough) atomic layer thicknesses.
 These surface roughness modulations effectively modify surface diffusion and thus directly influence the characteristics of Voronoi cells, which are crucial in determining the spatial distribution and properties of quantum dots.
 Using this approach, we achieved unprecedented control over QD nucleation, creating ensembles with tailored densities ranging from one to tens of QDs per μm².

 Notably, this is accomplished by substrate growth phase control without altering the nominal QD material layer thickness or composition.
 It is however robust to material variations occurring during full wafer growth.
 Our approach allows for density modulations in one and two dimensions (Figure 4), produces QDs with improved size uniformity and reduced inhomogeneous broadening, and is applicable to full wafers.
+The growth phase concept extends beyond density control.
+Babin et al. showed it could alter the emission wavelength of LDE QDs across entire wafers [7] (Figure 3), valuable for creating QD-based devices with specific optical properties.

 The implications of growth phase manipulation are far-reaching.
 While theoretical modelling is still in the early stage, it already opens new possibilities for designing QD-based quantum devices with precise control over emitter density and properties.
 This control is crucial for developing advanced multi-emitter single-photon sources for quantum communication and may find applications in photonic quantum computing, where many identical emitters are needed for complex error-proof qubit states [9].